 Getting Your Travel Softball Team Ready for the Upcoming Season

-Creating your own travel softball team from the ground up may seem like a daunting task at first, but it doesn’t have to be.
+Figuring out how to start a travel softball team from the ground up may seem like a daunting task at first, but it doesn’t have to be.
 By starting small in the early years with just one or two age groups, you can get a better feel on how to best operate your team while keeping your expenses to a minimum.